-- A. Statewide natural gas capture requirements.
-Commencing January 1, 2022, the operator shall reduce the annual volume of vented and flared natural gas in order to capture ninety-eight percent of the natural gas produced from its wells in each of two reporting areas, one north and one south of the Township 10 North line, by December 31, 2026.
-The division shall calculate and publish each operator's baseline natural gas capture rate based on the operator's 2021 monthly data reported on form C-115B for each reporting area in which the operator operates a well.
-In each calendar year between January 1, 2022 and December 31, 2026, the operator shall increase the percentage of natural gas captured in each reporting area in which it operates based on the following formula: (2021 baseline loss rate minus two percent) divided by five. - (1) The following table provides examples of the formula based on a range of baseline natural gas capture rates.
+A. Statewide natural gas capture requirements.
+Commencing January 1, 2022, the operator shall reduce the annual volume of vented and flared natural gas in order to capture no less than ninety-eight percent of the natural gas produced from its wells in each of two reporting areas, one north and one south of the Township 10 North line, by December 31, 2026.
+The division shall calculate and publish each operator's baseline natural gas capture rate based on the operator's 2021 quarterly reports as per paragraph 2 of subsection G of 19.15.27.8 NMACmonthly data reported on form C 115B for each reporting area in which the operator operates a well.
+In each calendar year between January 1, 2022 and December 31, 2026, the operator shall increase the its annual percentage of natural gas captured in each reporting area in which it operates based on the following formula: (2021 baseline loss rate minus two percent) divided by five.

+(1) The following table provides examples of the formula based on a range of baseline natural gas capture rates.